 Shopping Downtown Sedona

-After a morning of hiking, yoga and meditation, head to downtown Sedona.
-Downtown Sedona is full of cool souvenirs stores, crystal shops, and Southwestern-inspired fashion boutiques.
+After a morning of hiking, yoga, and meditation, head to downtown Sedona.
+Downtown Sedona has cool souvenir stores, crystal shops, and Southwestern-inspired fashion boutiques.

 If you’re feeling inspired after your morning vortex enlightenment, Sedona Crystal Vortex has two shops in town and is the best place to shop for crystals.